Piano Lessons

 Playing is for pleasure, practice is for progress.
 Practising is work, but it is interesting work; learning a musical instrument takes a lot of practice and dedication: it is about learning, developing, understanding and achieving skills that you do not already have.
 Making an effort daily generally produces some good results.
 There is not enough time in the lesson to do all the practice necessary to succeed; corners cannot be cut when learning and playing the piano.
 Practice makes progress rather than perfection.

-Students learn both technical, musical, creative and notational concepts by playing, hearing and sometimes improvising with technique, rhythms, reading, note playing and artistry.
+Students learn both technical, musical, creative and notational concepts by playing and hearing.
 Technique is important and how to develop it on the piano.
 A student cannot play without technique.
 Essentially, technical work is preparation for playing pieces rather than an end in itself.
 Most students want to play tunes and it is important to provide the correct motivational environment by helping them to play musically at whatever level they are able to achieve that.
 An appropriate level of challenge is essential to maintain good motivation and also maintaining a sense of fun to sustain interest.
-An introductory lesson is offered in Piano Tuition.
+An introductory lesson is offered in piano tuition and piano students have their lesson using the piano in the tutor’s music room.